DiCo: Revitalizing ConvNets for Scalable and Efficient Diffusion Modeling: Experiments

 \para{Architecture Ablation.} We evaluate the performance of DiCo under various architectural designs and conduct a fair comparison with DiT.
 As shown in Table~\ref{tab:abla_arch}, DiCo consistently outperforms DiT across all structures while also delivering significant efficiency gains.
 These results highlight the potential of DiCo as a strong and efficient alternative to DiT.

-\para{Component Ablation.} We conduct a component-wise analysis of DiCo, examining the effects of the activation function, convolutional kernel size, compact channel attention (CCA), and the conv module (CM).
+\para{Component-wise Ablation.} We conduct a component-wise analysis of DiCo, examining the effects of the activation function, convolutional kernel size, compact channel attention (CCA), and the conv module (CM).
 The overall ablation results are summarized in Table~\ref{tab:abla_dico}.
 Increasing the convolutional kernel size leads to further performance gains but at the expense of reduced efficiency, highlighting a trade-off between performance and computational cost.

 The introduction of CCA results in a 4.81-point improvement in FID.
-As illustrated by the feature visualizations in Fig.~\ref{fig:vis_fea}, CCA significantly enhances feature diversity, demonstrating its effectiveness in improving the model’s representational capacity.
+As illustrated in Fig.~\ref{fig:vis_fea}, CCA significantly enhances feature diversity, demonstrating its effectiveness in improving the model’s representational capacity.
 We also compare CCA with SE module~\cite{hu2018squeeze} and Channel-wise Self-Attention~\cite{restormer}; despite its simplicity, CCA achieves superior performance and higher efficiency.

 For the Conv Module, we benchmark it against several advanced efficient attention mechanisms (Window Attention~\cite{liu2021swin}, Focused Linear Attention~\cite{han2023flatten}, Agent Attention~\cite{pu2024efficient}).
 The results show that our CM offers both better performance and computational efficiency.